-- sectarianism exactly as occurs when Catholics are excluded from other Christians, Jews 1 - 2 are excluded from other Judeo-Christians, and non-Judeo-Christians are excluded from - other monotheists.
+- are excluded from other Judeo-Christians, and non-Judeo-Christians are excluded from 2 - other monotheists.
 Justice Blackmun, in Allegheny County v.
-Greater Pittsburgh ACLU, 3 - 492 U.S. 573, 615 (1989), addressed this exact idea when he wrote that "The simultaneous 4 - endorsement of Judaism and Christianity is no less constitutionally infirm than the 5 - endorsement of Christianity alone."
-And, similarly, the simultaneous endorsement of all 6 - monotheistic religions is no less constitutionally infirm than the endorsement of any one 7 - 8 of those monotheistic religions alone. - 144.
+Greater Pittsburgh ACLU, 3 - 492 U.S. 573, 615 (1989), addressed this exact idea when he wrote that "The simultaneous 4 - 5 endorsement of Judaism and Christianity is no less constitutionally infirm than the - 6 endorsement of Christianity alone."
+And, similarly, the simultaneous endorsement of all - 7 monotheistic religions is no less constitutionally infirm than the endorsement of any one - of those monotheistic religions alone.
+8 - 9 144.
 Analogous sectarianism can be illustrated with regard to the Pledge.
-Again, "one 9 - Nation under Jesus," for instance, is no different, constitutionally, from "one Nation under 10 - God."
-11 - In an effort to obscure the obvious, some have attempted to apply the rubric of 12 145. - "ceremonial deism" to phrases such as "under God."
-Even momentarily accepting this as a 13 - constitutionally valid construct, 21 history shows that this was definitely not the case for the 14 - Act of 1954.
-APPENDIX B, APPENDIX C, APPENDIX D, APPENDIX E, APPENDIX 15 - F, and APPENDIX H. 16 - Nor has the "under God" wording become "ceremonial" since its 1954 introduction.
-146. 17 - APPENDIX I, APPENDIX J. 18 - 19 147.
-Nor does "under God" in the Pledge constitute a mere "acknowledgement" of religion - or the alleged role it has played in our nation's history.
-Rather, that phrase is a manifest 20 - endorsement of the purely religious claims that there exists a "God," and that we as a 21 - 22 sovereign nation - exist "under" that God.
-APPENDIX K. - 148.
-The phrase "under God" (as used in our now-sectarian Pledge of Allegiance to the 23 - Flag) requires a belief in "God" and assumes or implies that "God" occupies some high 24 - position.
+Again, "one - Nation under Jesus," for instance, is no different, constitutionally, from "one Nation under 10 - God."
+11 - 12 145.
+In an effort to obscure the obvious, some have attempted to apply the rubric of - "ceremonial deism" to phrases such as "under God."
+Even momentarily accepting this as a 13 - constitutionally valid construct.21 history shows that this was definitely not the case for the 14 - Act of 1954, APPENDIX B, APPENDIX C, APPENDIX D, APPENDIX E, APPENDIX 15 - F, and APPENDIX H. 16 - 17 Nor has the "under God" wording become "ceremonial" since its 1954 introduction. - APPENDIX I, APPENDIX J. 18 - Nor does "under God" in the Pledge constitute a mere "acknowledgement" of religion 19 - 20 or the alleged role it has played in our nation's history.
+Rather, that phrase is a manifest - 21 endorsement of the purely religious claims that there exists a "God," and that we - as a - 22 sovereign nation - exist "under" that God.
+APPENDIX K. - 23 The phrase "under God" (as used in our now-sectarian Pledge of Allegiance to the - 24 Flag) requires a belief in "God" and assumes or implies that "God" occupies some high - position.
 Again, this phrase is religious.
 25 - 149.
 In fact, the phrase places the government on one side in the quintessential theological 26 - debate: Does God exist?
 This is forbidden under both the Federal and the California State 27 - Constitutions. "[T]he First Amendment[requires] ... on the part of all organs of 28